 COCO-MIG Benchmark Results for Compositional Image Generation

-Table E.10: COCO-MIG instance attribute success ratio (%) with the corresponding mIoU (%) shown in parentheses.
-Higher is better.
-L2-L6 denote the success ratios for tasks with 2 to 6 region-wise guidance conditions.
-'CLIP' and 'Local CLIP' refer to CLIP scores computed on the entire image versus the full prompt, and on local crops versus the corresponding local prompts, respectively.
+Table E.16: Instance attribute success ratio (%) on COCO-MIG, with the corresponding mIoU (%) shown in parentheses.
+L2–L6 denote tasks with 2 to 6 region-wise guidance conditions.
+CLIP is computed on the full image and prompt, while Local CLIP is computed on local crops and their corresponding local prompts.

 BibTeX